 Save the Cat beat sheet

-Save the Cat is a writing tool originally designed to help write screenplays, but as author Jessica Brody has pointed out in her book Save the Cat!
+Save the Cat is a writing tool originally designed by Blake Snyder intended to help write screenplays, but as author Jessica Brody has pointed out in her book Save the Cat!
 Writes A Novel, it can easily be adapted for novel writing.
 (She literally wrote the book specifically to prove this point.)
 Really, any method will do, but I personally have found I love the simplicity of the Save the Cat method, and it seems to be the most popular one.

 At the start of November (well, hopefully before then), I sit down with the Save the Cat beat sheet in front of me and sort my novel into that order.
 This part is often the most helpful for me, as I am easily distracted and tend to lose the main thread of my story as I go.
 If I can’t organize everything into these simple bullet points, things are probably a little too complicated and I need to reassess.

 That doesn’t mean you won’t have a nuanced plot line.
 After I have the foundation of my story done, I then go in and detail the scenes that make up each big bullet point.
 I can add as much detail as I like, but I have to keep to an outline format, and make sure everything is working towards and serving those original big picture ideas.

 Obviously, Save the Cat is meant to be malleable to a writer’s needs, but for a 50,000 word project, I would suggest sticking to the basics.
 Remember, you can always go back in and change things later.